-To form a Lapis lazuli stone there must be a mixture of three essential minerals: Lazurite, Calcite, and Pyrite.
-The gemstones are found in metamorphic rocks which have variable compositions and physical properties.
-These are often formed together into Lapis Lazuli due to magmatic heat flowing into other, cooler deposits of more abundant rocks, such as limestone, that Lazurite, Calcite, and Pyrite are found lying within.
+To form a Lapis lazuli stone there must be a mixture of three essential minerals: lazurite, calcite, and pyrite.
+The gemstones are found in metamorphic rocks that have variable compositions and physical properties.
+These minerals are often mixed together due to the magmatic heat flowing into other, cooler deposits of more abundant rocks, such as limestone, that Lazurite, Calcite, and Pyrite are found lying within.

-Lapis lazuli lies at the center of a very competitive market, especially for locals mining the rock in Afghanistan, who are often killed over access to Lapis lazuli deposits.
-In fact, in many places there the mining of the stone was up until recently actually illegal.
-Explosives are used to blast these rocks out of caves in mountains, where deposits of the gem can be found, chiseling it out of surrounding also being used for extraction.
-Such processes are repeated until Lapis lazuli deposits are found.
+Lapis lazuli lies at the center of a very competitive market, especially for the locals mining the rock in Afghanistan who often put their lives in danger in order to mine.
+In fact, in many places there the mining of the stone was illegal up until recently.
+Explosives are used to blast these rocks out of caves in mountains, where deposits of the gem can be found.
+This process is repeated until Lapis lazuli deposits are found.
 Due to controversies and secrecy regarding the extraction practices, locations, and richness of Lapis lazuli deposits, exact production output numbers and reserve sizes are difficult to estimate.

 Given that "Lapis" means "stone" in Latin, and "Azula" means "blue" in Arabic, the name of the stone literally represents its appearance.
 It is known for being one of the most expensive gemstones in the world, with a wholesale price tag of around $1,620 USD for a 72.4 mm piece.
 For thousands of years, the gem has have been a valuable asset, and a mineral commonly forged into different types of jewelry including necklaces, bracelets, and rings.
 Raw lapis lazuli is also often referenced in many historical illustrations as being a healing product.
 However, whether or not the gem has real healing properties is up for debate.

 Your MLA Citation